Brie-Making Bootcamp, a Multi-Day Follow-Along Virtual Event (FAVE)

 Location: Zoom; Log-in instructions will be sent a few days before class

-To follow along in this class you'll need to have on hand:
+To follow along in this class you'll need to have on hand (see our supply kits below):

 - 1 gallon un-homogenized whole cow's milk (make certain the milk is cream-top)